• Skip to main content

 Hops Salted Caramel Sauce

 Showcasing the enigmatic flavors of hops in a hops salted caramel sauce.
-Hop heads and salted caramel fans rejoice!
-You can whip this one up in less than 10 minutes.
+Prepared in less than 10 minutes.
 Drizzle over ice cream, fruit, cake, baked goods.
 Use as a dip for fruit or even cheese.
 Use your imagination.
 Pair with IPA, pale ale, stout.

 Servings: 8 oz